 For the tiniest of seconds, Arthur wavers, hands half raised.
 The angle of the arrow is square, stabbing outward to a cruelly feathered end.
 It has come from straight on, from the forest, the only thought Merlin manages before a second shaft joins the first, and Arthur completes his fall.
 Merlin is already running for him when he hits the ground, head smacking down and hands curling around the first jutting shaft.

 Merlin's knees burn where they've struck the earth.
 He grabs for Arthur's shoulders, holds him as still as he can even as Arthur writhes.
 The first shaft quivers from just inside the vee of Arthur's collar.
-The second arrow is below the first, and has plunged more deeply than the other, right through his tunic.
+The second arrow is below the first, and has plunged more deeply, right through his tunic.
 Arthur's head heaves convulsively from the ground.
-Red spittle flickers over his lips, staining, and Merlin snatches his hand, wraps his fingers as tightly as he can.
+Red spittle flicks over his lips, staining, and Merlin snatches his hand, wraps his fingers as tightly as he can.

 They will send for Gaius.
 Probably already have.
 And Gaius will come, and it will be too late.
 Arthur stares up at Merlin.
 His teeth grind and he coughs; blood trickles from the corner of his mouth, down his chin.
 Merlin wipes it away with his thumb.
 And knows.